iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

 </admon>

-# What Is a Project in Iterative Studio
+# What is a Project in Iterative Studio

 A project in Iterative Studio is an interactive representation of the information stored in your Git repository.